philipithomas/www.philipithomas.com/_posts/2013-03-12-pi-day-speech.md

 title: Pi Day Speech to Bay-Area WUSTL Alumni
 ---

 This Thursday, [Pi Day](http://en.wikipedia.org/wiki/Pi_Day), I will be addressing 500 [WUSTL](http://wustl.edu) alumni at a dinner at San Francisco City Hall.
 As the featured student speaker for the evening, I will be discussing innovation and entrepreneurship at the university.
-If you are an alumn in the Bay who would like to attend, please [contact the university](http://alumni.wustl.edu/contactus/Pages/default.aspx).
+If you are an alum in the Bay who would like to attend, please [contact the university](http://alumni.wustl.edu/contactus/Pages/default.aspx).

 For those in attendance, here are links to the topics I will be discussing: